ZIPP 404 FIRECREST – PERFORMANCE FOR LESS

 But, it also climbs and rides across rolling terrain better than most wheelsets this deep and as good as many 10mm to 15mm shallower.
 Add to that its ability to hold its line well in crosswinds, a welcome performance characteristic whether going all out on an exposed flat road or a fast downhill after a good mountain climb.

 No, the Zipp 404 Firecrest is not the all-everything wheelset that I and my fellow testers fell madly in love with riding the Zipp 454 NSW.
-But the 404 is less than half the price of its US$4000/£3200/€3600 upper-crust, heart-throb sibling.
+But the 404 is roughly half the price of its US$4000/£3200/€3600 upper-crust, heart-throb sibling.

 Nor is it quite the performer or as expensive as the snappier, smoother riding ENVE SES 5.6, a US$2550/£2800/€3300 beauty that is also one of the best on flats, rollers, and shorter climbs.